 The EIP is moving ahead strong in fulfilling program requirements, the office support team as well as the field inspection staff is finally working together in manner that is consistent and fluid.
-There have been many changes in the program within the last 3 years and there are several more positive changes to come.
-The addition of an enforcement program has been tough for not only conveyance owners but for conveyance contractor and the EIP program.
-However, the number of elevators that have a valid certificate of operation has increased from 55% to 74% since its implementation and with persistence that number should rise to 85% 2022.
-In closing, the program staff is operating sharper than ever, especially with so many changes in the last two years and the program only looks to improve moving forward.
+There have been many changes in the program within the last 5 years and there are several more positive changes to come.
+The addition of an enforcement program continues to be tough for not only conveyance owners but for conveyance contractors and the EIP program.
+However, the number of elevators that have a valid certificate of operation has increased from 55% to 84% since its implementation and with persistence that number should rise to 88% 2023.
+In closing, the program staff continues to work sharper than ever, especially with so many changes in the last four years and the program only looks to improve moving forward.